vvalls/Acceleration/README.md

 # Acceleration.jl

-This repository contains the Julia package with multiple accelerated algorithms for distributed learning.
-The following is quick example on how to use the package:
+This repository contains a Julia package with multiple accelerated algorithms for distributed learning.
+The following is quick example of how to use the package:

 ```julia
 using Acceleration